 The PHA has made great strides in the past several years in areas including security, accessibility, and partnerships with the community.
 Challenges to address in the future include the increasing number of non-elderly disabled persons being served and expanding housing opportunities.
-Recently, the PHA has been required to house greater numbers of non-seniors with physical and/or mental disabilities in traditionally senior housing buildings; this creates a difficult situation to manage but one in which the PHA is confident it can continue to serve both populations through new administrative strategies and community partnerships.
+Recently, the PHA has been required to house greater numbers of non-seniors with physical and/or mental disabilities in buildings that have traditionally provided senior housing; this creates a difficult situation to manage but one in which the PHA is confident it can continue to serve both populations through new administrative strategies and community partnerships.
 With over 400 families on the PHA's waiting list for a Section 8 voucher and an additional several hundred on the list for public housing, coupled with a sustained lack of affordable housing for the Seacoast's workforce, the PHA is looking for new opportunities to increase housing units through acquisition or new construction.
 The recent PHA project, Ruth Lewin Griffin Place, located in the downtown area, provides 64 one- and two-bedroom units of workforce housing that serve individuals who earn 70% or below Area Median Income (AMI).
 Approximately 24 of these units are made available for individuals earning 30% or below AMI.
+An additional challenge to address in the near future includes residents' perception of and neighbors' resistance to supporting affordable and workforce housing in their neighborhoods and broader communities.